About the EKHUFT Formulary

 Does the formulary have limitations ?

 Yes.
 For example a drug on formulary may actually be unavailable due to supply chain issues.
+We have an internal Trust webpage that Trust staff only can access on the latest supply issues.
 We are also aware of drugs on our commissioners latest lists of NHS approved therapy that have not been available for several years.
 Such issues are dealt with in terms of patients already on NHS therapy having priority access to a substitute if it is more expensive.
 In such a case the formulary may not be able to be altered until it is determined that the substitute can be funded within NHS prioritisation.
 We can only include information known to us and of course may make mistakes or cause ambiguity.
 Another cause of ambiguity is where one manufacturers product is maintained in formulary while we are actually initiating initiating new patients on another product or the products have slightly different indications.
 If you become aware of a potential error please contact Trust Medicines Information.
 Formulary may not include drugs made available to patients as a result of an individual funding request; which is the way the NHS deals with rarity and exceptional health circumstances.
 Most unlicensed drugs are used so rarely and on an individual basis that they will not be included in formulary.
 While the formulary should reflect national commissioning decisions made in England and local ones made on behalf of East Kent Clinical Commissioning Groups it may not be relevant to other NHS patients or private patients.
 Lastly while we try to keep this formulary up to date for hospital only medicines the health economy prioritises keeping the primary care formulary (joint formulary) up to date for medicines used across the interface.

 Are there other relevant formularies to my care ?

 Yes.
-The East Kent Clinical Commissioning Groups have agreed a primary care formulary which for several reasons, includes more drugs than our formulary.
-We mutually keep these formularies in alignment and indeed work with NHS partners in the whole of Kent and Medway on medicines management issues.
+The East Kent Clinical Commissioning Groups have agreed a joint care formulary with primary care which for several reasons, includes more drugs than our formulary.
+We mutually keep these formularies in alignment and indeed are working with NHS partners to remove this formulary which will be done as soon as all the relevant pages in the joint formulary are completed.
 Speciality networks may exist that allow Trust clinicians to prescribe drugs recommended in coordination with Tertiary Care and NHS England such as those for Hepatitis C. Sometimes you will find our formulary refers to these formularies.
 Other formularies include:

 In Kent and Medway a policy recommendation may exist with regard to a treatment and individual CCGs may adopt these and document this adoption on their websites.
 Policy recommendations can be accessed at http://www.nelcsu.nhs.uk/health-policy-resource-library/